MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-overview.md

 You can still download an earlier version of Local Administrator Password Solution, [legacy Microsoft LAPS](https://www.microsoft.com/download/details.aspx?id=46899).

 Windows LAPS inherits many design concepts from legacy Microsoft LAPS.
 If you're familiar with legacy Microsoft LAPS, many Windows LAPS features will be familiar.
-The first key difference is that Windows LAPS is an entirely separate implementation that's native to Windows.
-Windows LAPS also adds many features that weren't present in legacy Microsoft LAPS.
+A key difference is that Windows LAPS is an entirely separate implementation that's native to Windows.
+Windows LAPS also adds many features that aren't available in legacy Microsoft LAPS.
 You can use Windows LAPS to back up passwords to Azure Active Directory, encrypt passwords in Windows Server Active Directory, and store your password history.

 > [!IMPORTANT]
 > Windows LAPS doesn't require you to install legacy Microsoft LAPS.
 You can fully deploy and use all Windows LAPS features without installing or referring to legacy Microsoft LAPS.
-But help migrate an existing legacy Microsoft LAPS deployment, Windows LAPS offers [legacy Microsoft LAPS emulation mode](laps-scenarios-legacy.md).
+But to help migrate an existing legacy Microsoft LAPS deployment, Windows LAPS offers [legacy Microsoft LAPS emulation mode](laps-scenarios-legacy.md).

 ## See also